 If you’re vending, at the very end of the show, it’s worth taking a break from your booth to wander through the show and find booths with products you’ve been interested in.

-The very last day of the show, many vendors want to pack as little product as possible back up, which means you might be able to score a killer deal on a new leash for your dog, cat toys, or food for your exotic pets.
+On the very last day of the show, many vendors want to pack as little product as possible back up, which means you might be able to score a killer deal on a new leash for your dog, cat toys, or food for your exotic pets.

-Bring plenty of cash, as these end of show bargains often are much better if you offer cash – many vendors don’t bring a credit card reader for on the spot transactions, since that’s not the focus of the show.
+Bring plenty of cash, as these end-of-show bargains often are much better if you offer cash – many vendors don’t bring a credit card reader for on-the-spot transactions, since that’s not the focus of the show.

 Fellow vendors can still score deals, though, so bring plenty of cash and make sure you’ve checked the exhibitor floor plan so you know where to go for the exact items you want.